sudongqi/seq2seq_chatbot/README.md

 * summary.json  (optional) this file contain the length info for selecting the right bucket options for training

 ### OpenSubtitles data
-If you want to train on openSubtitles (english 2016) dataset, this project provide a data process script (data_processing/openSub_data_generator.py) for this format.
+If you want to train on openSubtitles (english 2016) dataset, this project provide a data processing script (data_processing/openSub_data_generator.py) for openSubtitles.
 Get OpenSubtitles data from here: http://opus.lingfil.uu.se/OpenSubtitles2016.php